dancfc84/Project_1/readme.md

-## Overview
+## Description

-In my first project for the General Assembly Software Engineering Flex course, I had one week to build a grid-based game in JavaScript, HTML and CSS.
+In my first project for the General Assembly Software Engineering Immersive course, I had one week to build a grid-based game using JavaScript, HTML and CSS.
 I wanted to challenge myself, so I chose Tetris.

-This project helped me reinforce and expand my JavaScript skills, I also improved my CSS and responsive web design ability
+You will find the deployed app here:  [Tetris](https://dancfc84.github.io/Project_1)

+## Getting started

+1. Download source code via the 'Clone or download' button in GitHub.
+2. In the root folder open the index.html file in a browser

+## Timeframe & Working Team

+- Timeframe:
+    - 2 weeks

+-	Working Team:
+    -	Solo project

+## Technologies Used

+- HTML
+- CSS
+- JavaScript (ES6)
+- DOM
+- Git
+- GitHub Pages

 ## Brief